scala/legacy-svn-scala/docs/android-examples/android-sdk/README.txt

 2) We find a (possibly efficient) way to shrink the size of the Scala standard library by removing the library code not referenced by our Android application.
-Our current solution relies on YGuard, a free Ant-aware obfuscator tool; the result is size efficient while the proccessing is quite time consuming (to be improved e.g. using a compiler generated dependency list).
+Our solution relies on ProGuard, a free Ant-aware obfuscator tool written by Eric Lafortune; the ProGuard shrinker is fast and generates much smaller Java bytecode archives.

-   Application     <myapp>.jar  scala-library-shrinked.jar  classes.dex
+   Application     <myapp>.jar   Scala library classes    classes.dex
-   (in Scala)      (entry point)  (orig.
-3900 classes)   (Android bytecode)
+   (in Scala)                    (orig.
+4151 classes)  (Android bytecode)
    -----------------------------------------------------------------------
-   ApiDemos          982K          361K (482 classes)         785K
+   ApiDemos          1169K           409 classes             872K
-   ContactManager     32K          303K (410 classes)         246K
+   ContactManager     362K           362 classes             286K
-   CubeLiveWallpaper  31K          347K (469 classes)         279K
+   CubeLiveWallpaper  351K           353 classes             279K
-   FileBrowser        22K          371K (471 classes)         292K
+   FileBrowser        438K           433 classes             346K
-   GestureBuilder     44K          410K (520 classes)         341K
+   GestureBuilder      44K           403 classes             337K
-   HelloActivity       4K            2K (  2 classes)           3K
+   HelloActivity        3K             0 classes               2K
-   Home               54K          321K (439 classes)         289K
+   Home               385K           365 classes             314K
-   JetBoy             45K          320K (446 classes)         280K
+   JetBoy             380K           369 classes             311K
-   LunarLander        28K          363K (481 classes)         299K
+   LunarLander        431K           427 classes             351K
-   NotePad            36K          299K (431 classes)         250K
+   NotePad            356K           356 classes             282K
-   PhoneDialer         6K          292K (401 classes)         215K
+   PhoneDialer        326K           349 classes             256K
-   Snake              41K          375K (496 classes)         305K
+   SearchableDict     380K           380 classes             301K

-   NB.
-The above files are generated into the "bin" output directory; the "yshrinklog.xml" logging file provides more information about the shrinking task of YGuard.
+   Snake              447K           428 classes             353K

    We now compare the build times and sizes of our Android applications (written in Scala) with the orginal examples (written in Java) from the